 The video below provides a demonstration of a Kyocera electric ceramic knife sharpener in use.

-I also came across this video of how Kyocera sharpens their ceramic knives.
-Grinding wheels.
+I also came across a video of how Kyocera sharpens their ceramic knives at their Orange Country, California facility.
+The video has been removed since this article had been published.
+However, they use grinding wheels.
 There is nothing mystifying going on here.
-This is at their Orange Country, California facility.
-If you're like me, you're thinking, I thought these things were supposed to never need sharpening, you say?
+If you’re like me, you’re thinking, I thought these things were supposed to never need sharpening, you say?
 So, why all the talk about sharpening?
 Well, look at the stack of boxes in the video.
 They all have ceramic knives in them, shipped to Kyocera by customers.
 So…there.
-They will stay sharp for years, with careful use, but regardless, I don't think most knife companies provide life-time sharpening.
+They will stay sharp for years, with careful use, but regardless, I don’t think most knife companies provide lifetime sharpening as Kyocera does.

 Given the juxtaposition of a professional carefully sharpening the blade of a ceramic knife in the second video, and the electric sharpener at use in the first, which looks much like any electric knife sharpener, except perhaps for the actual grinding wheels, I’m a bit skeptical.
 We know that electric knife sharpeners don’t work.
 At least, I know they don’t.
 I had one sitting around for years after I discovered that it did NOT properly sharpen my good knives.
 It was a door-stop, at best.
 However, I don’t see why the company would produce a sharpener that did not work, or potentially damaged the knives, while still offering lifetime service or replacement.